Organic Waste Recycling: How Biogas Could Be The Fuel Of Tomorrow

 We covered in a recent blog – how a Melbourne landfill could become a power plant of the future.

 In that blog – we touched on the idea that biogas production is a more efficient method of electricity generation.
+See our new blog on whether recycling is good for the wider economy.

 What is biogas?